chinamike65/hugo-tuolesi/content/book6/book6en.md

 At the same time, Princess Wencheng of the Han Dynasty went to Tibet to have a kiss, and brought a 12-year-old statue of Sakyamuni Buddha, which is still enshrined in the Jokhang Temple in Lhasa.

-In addition, it also brought a lot of works of great masters from the Chinese region.
-In Tibetan areas, the most famous is the works of Master Yuanshi, and there are 21 Chinese translations.
+In addition, a lot of works of great masters were also brought from the Chinese region.
+In Tibet, the most famous is the works of Master Yuanshi, and there are 21 Chinese translations.

-The Tibetan Tripitaka is divided into Tengyur and Ganyur.
+The Tibetan Tripitaka is divided into Tengyur and Kangyur.

-There are more than 100 copies of "Kangyur" and more than 200 copies of "Tangyur".
+There are more than 100 copies of "Kangyur" and more than 200 copies of "Tengyur".

 Twenty-one of them were translated from Chinese to Tibetan, and the others were translated from Sanskrit to Tibetan.

-2. Guru Padmasambhava entered Tibet to teach the Dharma About a hundred years after Songtsen Gampo, the Tibetans produced a Tibetan king named Chisong Detsen.
+2. Guru Padmasambhava entered Tibet to teach the Dharma

+About a hundred years after Songtsen Gampo, the Tibetans produced a Tibetan king named Trisong Detsen.

-Trisong Detsen invited Padmasambhava and static life masters from India to the Tibetan area.
+Trisong Detsen invited Padmasambhava and static life masters from India to Tibet.

-After Guru Rinpoche arrived in the Tibetan area, he passed on the esoteric method.
-In the time of Songtsen Gampo, there were some esoteric methods in the Tibetan area, but only the esoteric method of Avalokitesvara Bodhisattva.
+After Padmasambhava, Guru Rinpoche, arrived in Tibet, he passed on the esoteric method.
+In the time of Songtsen Gampo, there were some esoteric methods in Tibet, but only the esoteric method of Avalokitesvara Bodhisattva.
 There were very few other esoteric methods.
 The Dharma door is the main.

 Guru Padmasambhava brought the esoteric method to the Tibetan area and passed on the esoteric method.
-There are twenty-five disciples who have cultivated the secret method in their lifetime.
+There were twenty-five disciples who have cultivated the secret method in their lifetime.
 These twenty-five are the twenty-five disciples of Guru Rinpoche.

 Beginning with Guru Rinpoche, more and more masters have come to Tibet to teach Tantra.
 There are more than 5,000 great siddhas and masters from India who have been to Tibet, a lot.

 36

-Because India is very close to the Tibetan area, even in 1193, when India destroyed the Dharma, the Nalanda Temple was burnt down.
-The great Panditas, the great siddhas, and the masters all fled to the Tibetan area to take refuge with their scriptures on their backs.
+Because India is very close to Tibet, even in 1193, when India destroyed the Dharma, the Nalanda Temple was burnt down.
+The great Panditas, the great siddhas, and the masters all fled to Tibet to take refuge with their scriptures on their backs.
 More than 5,000 eminent monks followed.

 The succession of the Dharma lineage of Tibetan Buddhism is so complete because many great siddhis have come from India.

 In addition, when Tibetan Buddhism translated scriptures, there were more than 700 translators before and after.
-From the history of various sects, no one has ever sent so many scripture translators.
+From the history of various sects, no one has ever seen so many scripture translators.
 This is also the success of Tibetan Buddhism. another reason.

-3. Masters of static life theory enter Tibet to teach precepts Before Guru Rinpoche entered the Tibetan area, the life-time master came to the Tibetan area and was the first master to come to the Tibetan area to teach the precepts.
+3. Masters of static life theory enter Tibet to teach precepts

+Before Guru Rinpoche entered Tibet, the life-time master came to Tibet and was the first master to come to Tibet to teach the precepts.

-After the master of static life theory entered Tibet, the king of Tibet said: We Tibetans should also become ordained and receive the precepts of not being liberated.
+After the master of static life theory entered Tibet, the king of Tibet said: We Tibetans should also become ordained and receive the precepts of being liberated.

 The master of life-skills said: Whether Tibetans can become a monk or not, they must first try.